philipe77/proffy-app/readme.md

- ## Proffy app is a platform that integrates students and teachers
+ ## Proffy expo app is a platform that integrates students and teachers
  - List teachers
  - make connections with teachers
  - schedule your classes